biocorecrg/ExOrthist/README.md

 NXF_VER=24.10.0 nextflow run main.nf [-profile docker | -profile singularity | ... ] > test_log.txt
 ```

 ExOrthist will save all outputs in the **output_test** directory.
-All inputs and outputs are explained in details in the following sections.
+The following sections explain all inputs and outputs in detail.

 ### Inputs

 #### params.yaml file

-A `params.yaml` file with the default test values is provided in the root directory.
-This can be used as a template for generating a file with your own custom parameters.
+The root directory provides a `params.yaml` file with the default test values.
+This file can be used as a template for generating a file with your own custom parameters.

 To use that custom values, `-params-file` can be used as below: